renaissance-publishing/renaissance/content/chapters/18-backgrounds-traits-classes-and-powers.md

       - Effect: Your wounds begin to heal.

           - While sustaining this power, you have Fast Healing 1.
           - While sustaining this power, you may attempt a Control check as a Quick Action; if you succeed, you instead have Fast Healing 2.
-          - Special: if you have a few minutes to focus yourself (i.e., when you are out of combat), the GM may allow you to progress to Fast Healing 2 without requiring a check.
+          - Special: if you have a few minutes to focus yourself (i.e., when you are out of combat, the GM may allow you to progress to Fast Healing 2 without requiring a check.

   - Transfer